deepset-ai/haystack/test/core/pipeline/features/README.md

 ```

 Then define a new `pipeline_that_is_linear` function in `test_run.py`.
-The function must be decorated with `@given` and return a tuple containing the `Pipeline` instance, the `Pipeline.run()` inputs and the expected output, in this exact order.
+The function must be decorated with `@given` and return a tuple containing the `Pipeline` instance, the `Pipeline.run()` inputs, the expected output and the expected Components run order, in this exact order.
 The `@given` arguments must be the full step name, `"a pipeline that is linear"` in this case, and `target_fixture` must be set to `"pipeline_data"`.

 ```python